On Oct, 2 2020

 When it comes to the contact center industry, there is a recurring requirement to handle more customer interactions with the same amount or even less staff than before.
 Many physical locations aren’t getting the foot traffic they used to, and as a result people are picking up the phone or chatting online more frequently when they need something.

-This shift has many companies asking one question – how do we manage and control contact center costs with this influx of new volume?
+This shift has many companies asking one question – how do we manage and control contact center costs and expenses with this influx of new volume?
 Here are some strategies on how to answer this question through workforce management (WFM) so the shift in customer communication has a positive impact on your business.

-Use past data to better predict the future – Even if volume may be increasing and it’s difficult to project the increase from day-to-day, looking at historical trends within WFM software can help.
+Use past data to better predict the future – If volume is increasing and it’s difficult to project the increase from day-to-day, looking at historical trends within WFM software can help.
 For example, it’s one thing to say “Friday is a slow day for phone calls”.
 It’s another to look within your WFM software and see that call volume has decreased by a certain percentage every Friday.
 Getting a hard number will let you know how many multi-skilled phone agents you should schedule in case they need to start accepting chats instead of taking calls because of a shift in volume.

 Do more with fewer agents through training – The example above of having agents able to switch between chat and phone support is a great way to control costs.
 Even if there is an upfront training expense, having agents with multiple skills not only makes it easier to make intraday decisions based on contact volume, but it also keeps agents more engaged and challenged.
 Getting agents ready with multiple skills impacts the bottom line by reducing shrinkage, overscheduling, and agent churn.